saltstack/salt-get-started/config/jinja.md

 ```
 {% endraw %}

-As you can see, grains are available in a dictionary much like pillar.
+As you can see, Salt grains are available in a dictionary much like Salt pillar.
 This
-example checks grain values to set OS specific pillar keys.
+example checks Salt grain values to set OS specific Salt pillar keys.

 Save the snippet above to the saltstack/pillar/common.sls file, and then run
-the following commands to refresh and then list pillar values for each minions:
+the following commands to refresh and then list Salt pillar values for each minions:

 ``` bash
 salt '*' saltutil.refresh_pillar